-Food and gastronomy in Provence and in Monaco play a tremendous part in the culture and daily life, from the fresh seafood markets to the abundance of locally grown fruit and vegetables.
-This huge Mediterranean region is widely renowned to offer healthy, flavoursome and colourful cuisine, as well as traditional dishes; take a look a some of Monaco's local dishes.
+Food and gastronomy in Monaco play a tremendous part in the culture and daily life, from the fresh seafood markets to the abundance of locally grown fruit and vegetables.
+The huge Mediterranean region of Provence is widely renowned to offer healthy, flavoursome and colourful cuisine, as well as traditional dishes; take a look a some of Monaco's local dishes.

 The cuisine of Provence is the result of the warm, dry Mediterranean climate; the rugged landscape, good for grazing sheep and goats, the abundance of seafood on the south coast and of course the 'black diamonds', truffles.
 The basic ingredients are olives and olive oil, garlic, lamb and goat, chickpeas, local fruits, such as grapes, peaches, apricots, strawberries, cherries, and the famous melons of Cavaillon.

 Beignets de Fleurs de Courgettes - Fried Courgette flowers

 Frittered courgette flowers are a speciality in Nice and all along the Cote d'Azur, probably influenced by the region's Italian history as a similar dish is popular in Rome.
 They are a firm favourite in Monaco when they come into season

 Sometimes stuffed with cream cheese in advance and then seasoned with salt, parsley and garlic, they are often served as a snack or with a salad.
 What ever way you decide to fry them, they taste delicious when covered in a light batter!

 The result of the egg white batter is light and similar to a Japanese tempura.
 The flowers come in both a male and female form, and although male is more popular for fritters, they can be harder to source, so many make do with the female flowers.

 Bouillabaisse - Traditional Provencal fish stew, originating from Marseille